-With a new pack of eager guests and some old friends onboard we where keen to get back out and show off what Guadalupe has to offer.
+With a new pack of eager guests (and some old friends) onboard we where keen to get back out and show off what Guadalupe has to offer.
 Day 1 saw up to 15 different sharks including “Geoff”, “Hooper” and “The Legend” however the show was stolen by a return of one of our most charismatic sharks…………by late afternoon the action had quietened down when out of the blue a huge female completely covered with scars and bite marks began lunging at our baits.
 After closer inspection we realised that it was “Emma”!
-One of the most fiery White sharks we have ever encountered.
-We last saw her in 2014 when filming with discovery and within a year she has grown another few feet as well as put on a little more girth.
+One of the most fiery white sharks we have ever encountered.
+We last saw her in 2014 when filming with Discovery channel and within a year she has grown another few feet as well as putting on a little more weight.
 The following days saw some very consistent shark action and as we returned with happy guests we looked forward to our final 3 privately chartered trips to come…………

 Specialty Expedition hosted by Alessandro De Maddalena, Research Expedition hosted by Ralph Collier of the White shark research committee and Specialty Expedition hosted by Michael Domier and Nicole Nasty Lucas of the Marine Conservation Science Institute

-For our final 3 trips of the 2015 season we hosted specialty expedition by some vary experienced shark experts and researchers.
+For our final 3 trips of the 2015 season we hosted specialty expeditions by some vary experienced shark experts and researchers.

-Next was Ralph Collier who teamed up with Edgar Becceril to conduct tagging of the sharks during his expedition.
-It was a great success with many sharks tagged including biopsies taken giving the guests a unique trip and insight to Guadalupe Islands shark population.
+Next was Ralph Collier who teamed up with biologist Edgar Becceril to conduct tagging of the sharks during his expedition.
+It was a great success with many sharks tagged giving the guests a unique trip and insight to Guadalupe Island’s shark population.
 During our final day we encountered “Tail Scratch”, one of the biggest sharks ever recorded at Guadalupe at around 17ft in length!
-‘Tail Scratch” was famously filmed for shark weeks “Island of the mega shark” filmed with us in back in 2014.
+‘Tail Scratch” was famously filmed for Shark Week’s “Island of the mega shark”, filmed with us in back in 2014.

 Looking back on the season we have to say it was one of (if not the) best on record!
-We had incredible interactions with Hammerheads and Whale sharks that we have never had before and we saw more numbers of Great White sharks than ever before.
+We had incredible interactions with hammerheads and whale sharks and we saw more numbers of great white sharks than ever before.
 Not only this, but the average size of the sharks seems to just be getting bigger and bigger as we are watching sharks we have come to know well “growing up”.

 We are now only a few months away from starting our 2016 season and still have spaces available for last minute bookings………….we would love to have you onboard……….